 For employees who have been with you for more than a year, their entitlement is simply four weeks for every leave anniversary they have crossed.
 For example, an employee that has been with you for between 5 and 6 years has crossed 5 anniversaries so has become entitled to 5 x 4 weeks = 20 weeks of leave.
 This is the case regardless of how their leave patterns have changed over that time.

-Next, you need to deduct from that balance all leave that was taken, evaluated in terms of weeks based on their leave balance when it was taken.
+Next, you need to deduct from that balance all leave that was taken, evaluated in terms of weeks based on their work pattern at the time the leave was taken.
 Where employees are taking full weeks of leave this is simple.
 Where they are taking odd days it becomes a little trickier, but it's often fairly obvious how it should be converted.
 Provided you have good leave records this won't be particularly time-consuming.

 Deduct the leave taken from the leave entitlement and you have the value to load into PayHero.